The best hotels in Tumon

 For families and couples who want organized activities, PIC can be better value than paying a la carte at other resorts.
 The water park alone would cost $40-60/person at a standalone facility.
 PIC's beach area is managed separately from Tumon Bay itself with dedicated water sports staff.

-Tumon's best neighborhoods
+Tumon's best hotel regions

 Tumon Bay is Guam's 3km hotel strip along the island's west coast.
 Upper Tumon has the duty-free Mall and shopping centers.
 South of Tumon is Tamuning (commercial) and the airport.
 The rest of Guam is more rural and less touristed.